taodd/cephtrace/README.md

 - object[ops][offset,length]: the object name, detailed osd op name, op's offset and length

 ## Run osdtrace:
-:~$ sudo ./osdtrace
+:~$ sudo ./osdtrace -x

 ## Note:
-Can run fine on Ubuntu Jammy 22.04 and 20.04 with 5.15 kernel, other platform hasn't been tested.
+Tested on Ubuntu distro with 5.15 and 6.8 kernel, other platforms haven't been tested.
-Not been tested for container-based process yet.
+It has not yet been tested for container-based processes.